The Sandpiper: Plot

-Ward Hendricks, a jealous former lover of Laura, who had paid for her two years of art studies in exchange for her being his mistress, exposes the affair by making a remark to Edward within earshot of his wife.
-At first Claire is distraught, but later they quietly discuss it in the light of how their lives diverged from the idealism of the early years of their marriage.
+Ward Hendricks, a wealthy businessman and jealous ex-lover of Laura's, who paid for two years of her art studies, exposes the affair at a dinner party.
+At first Claire is distraught, but later they reflect upon how their lives and ideals have diverged from their youth.
 Edward declares that he still loves Claire and that he will end the affair.
-Still, they agree to a temporary separation while each decides what they want to do.
+Still, they agree to a temporary separation.

-When Edward tells Laura that he confessed to his wife, she is outraged at what she perceives as an invasion of her privacy, and they part angrily.
-The school year over, Laura tells Danny that they can move away, but he has put down roots at the school and wants to stay there.
-His mother has a moment of pain but realizes Danny's need to be independent and agrees.
+Edward tells Laura that he confessed to Claire, she is outraged by the invasion of her personal privacy, and they part angrily.
+The school year over, Laura tells Danny that they can move away, but he has put down roots at the school and wants to stay.
+Laura is ambivalent, but realizes Danny's need to be independent and agrees.
 Danny asks Laura to come to a church event to hear him and the choir sing.
-She is uncomfortable being at the church or near Edward and Claire, but because she loves Danny and wants to support him, she agrees.
+She is uncomfortable being at the church or near Edward and Claire.
 During the service, Edward resigns his position at the school and the church.
-In his resignation speech, he mentions some of the things he'll miss and although they sound generic, they are things he and Laura shared.
+In his resignation speech, he mentions some of the things he'll miss and although they sound generic, they are specific things he and Laura shared.
 Tears fill her eyes.
 After the service, Edward sees Laura and tells her he will be leaving the area and traveling down the coast.
 As a parting gift, Edward has arranged for Danny to attend school tuition-free.
 All Laura can do is look at Edward with tears in her eyes.

-On Edward's way out of town, he stops at Laura's place for a silent farewell.
-She and Danny are down on the beach.
+On Edward's way out of town, he stops above Laura's beach house for a silent farewell.
+She and Danny are on the beach.
 Edward up on the bluff looks down at them.
 Laura turns from her painting, looks up and smiles, then he turns and walks away.